Supplier Code of Conduct

 Suppliers shall comply with all applicable local and national laws on freedom of association and collective bargaining.
 The rights of workers to associate freely, seek representation and join workers’ councils will be respected.

-There shall be no discrimination in hiring, training, promotion, disciplinary practices, and other terms and conditions of employment based on race, color, religion, ethnic or national origin, gender, sexual preference, age, disability, or veteran status.
+There shall be no discrimination in hiring, training, promotion, disciplinary practices, and other terms and conditions of employment based on race, color, religion, ethnic or national origin, gender, sexual preference, age, disability, caste or veteran status.
 Suppliers shall ensure a work environment free from intimidation, violence, hostility or harassment.
 Suppliers shall further encourage workers to promptly report discriminatory behavior or harassment in the workplace.

 Humanscale is committed to sustainable business practices and processes that minimize waste and prevent pollution, conserve energy, minimize our carbon footprint, minimize health and safety risks, and dispose of waste safely and responsibly.
-Humanscale takes all appropriate steps to insure that we meet or exceed all applicable environmental laws and regulations, and we expect our suppliers to do the same.
+Humanscale takes all appropriate steps to ensure that we meet or exceed all applicable environmental laws and regulations, and we expect our suppliers to do the same.